-While Washington Psychology Associates does not directly accept insurance, we are considered “out of network” providers, which means you may get reimbursed a percentage of our fees by your insurance company.
+While Washington Psychology Associates is considered an “out of network” provider, which means you may get reimbursed a percentage of our fees by your insurance company.
 We will be happy to assist you by providing the documentation you need to submit to your insurance to request reimbursement.

 Q: Do insurance companies cover testing?

 The answer to this question depends on your individual plan and insurer, as well as the type of testing being done.
 Typically, insurance companies tend not to cover Educational and Admissions testing, but may cover a percentage of broader diagnostic psychological or neuropsychological testing.
 Often times, insurers base their coverage approval on a diagnosis, which cannot be determined until after the testing is complete.

 Q: How do ADHD and Learning Disorders get assessed?